Pamban Swamigal: Early life and education

 Pamban Swamigal was born sometime between 1848 and 1850 into a Shaivite family in the town of Rameswaram which was then part of Ramnad district, now known as Ramanathapuram district.
 He was originally named Appāvu, but later became known as Pamban Swamigal after leaving his family and residing on Pamban Island.
 A psychic predicted that Appāvu would become a man of great wisdom and eloquence.
-During his school years, Appāvu excelled in his studies and other activities, ranking high in both Tamil and English.
+During his school years, Appavu excelled in his studies and other activities, ranking high in both Tamil and English.

 At the age of thirteen, on a Friday at sunrise, Appāvu had a vision that inspired him to write poems dedicated to Murugan.
 He immediately wrote the first poem on a palm leaf while in his coconut estate.
 For the next 100 days, he composed one poem each day before lunch, ending each decad with the name of his manasika guru, Arunagiri Nāthar.